OmriN7/Example-Website/README.md

 *master branch* - source

-There still are a few things that I want to add and a few fixes that need to be done, so here's a list of all of those things:
+There still are a few things that I want to add and a few bugs that need to be fixed, so don't consider this as the final product.

+Here's the list of all of those things:

 - Top page anchor buttons seems to fade in and out kind of akwardly.
 - Ensure that only concatnated compiled files are in dist.